johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

-## Changing the Theme Color
+## Changing Theme Color
-Navigate to `beamercolorthemeumbc.sty` and modify the `headline` color by (un)commenting the relevant lines:
+To modify the color theme, open `beamercolorthemeumbc.sty` and adjust the `headline` color by (un)commenting the desired configuration:

 - Gold Banner, Black Text:
 ```latex